Lightning-AI/pytorch-lightning/docs/source-pytorch/visualize/logging_expert.rst

 ************************
 Customize a progress bar
 ************************
-To customize either the  :class:`~lightning.pytorch.callbacks.TQDMProgressBar` or the  :class:`~lightning.pytorch.callbacks.RichProgressBar`, subclass it and override any of its methods.
+To customize either the  :class:`~lightning_pytorch.callbacks.TQDMProgressBar` or the  :class:`~lightning_pytorch.callbacks.RichProgressBar`, subclass it and override any of its methods.

 .. code-block:: python

-    from lightning.pytorch.callbacks import TQDMProgressBar
+    from lightning_pytorch.callbacks import TQDMProgressBar

     class LitProgressBar(TQDMProgressBar):